The Wait Is Worth It As David Leonard’s First Solo Album Searches The Soul

 The Final Word On The Wait

 All in all, The Wait feels like a journey home.
 A trek back for the prodigal mentioned in Wanderer.
-A realization that we don't really have it that bad after all, and that a focus on God is all that is required of us.
+A realization that we don’t really have it that bad after all, and that placing our focus on God and our faith in Jesus is all that is required of us.

 I enjoyed every minute of that journey as the realization that The Wait is over.
 God is calling us home, and all we have to do is surrender our will to Him.
 He loves us and wants us just as we are.